department-of-veterans-affairs/vagov-content/pages/decision-reviews/get-help-with-review-request.md

 ---
 <br>
 <div itemprop="description" class="va-introtext">
-If you need help requesting a decision review, you may want to work with an accredited attorney, a claims agent, or a Veterans service organization (VSO) representative.
+If you need help requesting a decision review, you may want to work with an accredited attorney, a claims agent, or a Veterans Service Organization (VSO) representative.
 We trust these professionals because they’re trained and certified in the VA claims and appeals processes and can help you with VA-related needs.

 VSOs work on behalf of Veterans and service members—as well as their dependents and survivors.
 Find out more about accredited representatives and how they can help you.
 </div>